-Failure to list all children who are eligible or, listing someone who is not your child, will result in disqualification of the principal applicant and refusal of all visa applications in the case at the time of the visa interview.
+Failure to list all children who are eligible or, listing someone who is not your child, will make you ineligible for a DV and your spouse and children will also be ineligible as Diversity Visa derivative applicants.
 See the Frequently Asked Questions for more information about family members.

-See the Frequently Asked Questions for more information about completing your Electronic Entry for the DV-2021 Program.
+See the Frequently Asked Questions for more information about completing your Electronic Entry for the DV-2022 Program.